kubakrukar/HabiTech/index.md

 <img src="figures/worldtime.png" />

 We welcome on-site and online participation from different time zones.
-The Morning and Afternoon sessions are complementary but it is possible to participate online in only one of them.
+Morning and Afternoon sessions are complementary but it is possible to participate in only one of them online.

 ## Accepted papers
 ...will be posted here